suspended/routino/doc/README.txt

 -------

-   This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+   This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.

    It is important to note that for this program I have decided to use the Affero GPLv3 instead of just using the GPL.
 This license adds